 Sidney Wiltshire (1921 to 1926) was one of the school’s most distinguished old boys, though there can be few of his contemporaries still alive to recall him.
 The Daily Telegraph has given permission for our website to reproduce the following obituary that was printed on 30th September, 2003:

-the No 2 Flying Training School in
+instruction with the No 2 Flying Training School in

 After extricating himself from the machine, Wiltshire found that his instructor, Flying Officer H E Power, was trapped by his foot in the wreckage.